 As you will see below, it’s not that stable blood sugars or a low carb diet is a bad thing.
 However, eating a high-fat diet to achieve stable blood sugars is largely symptom management.

 Switching carbs for refined fat and avoiding protein won’t make you lean and metabolically healthy.
 It often makes things worse!

 Is insulin REALLY the problem?

 We don’t have a lot of data about our insulin response to the food we eat.
-But data we do have only measures the short term insulin response to foods over the first two hours (as shown in the chart below).
+But important to note that the data we do have (i.e. the Food Insulin Index data) only measures the response to foods over the first two hours (as shown in the chart below).

-The limitations of this data lead many people to think that high-fat foods have a negligible impact on insulin and hence they are effectively a “free food”.
+The limited duration of this data lead many people to think that high-fat foods have a negligible impact on insulin and hence they are effectively a “free food”.

-While glucose will raise your insulin levels quickly, foods that contain fat and carbs together (like milk, shown by the aqua line) will have a smaller initial impact, but insulin will stay elevated after two hours.
+While glucose will raise your insulin levels quickly, foods that contain fat and carbs together (like milk, shown by the aqua line) will have a smaller initial impact, but insulin will stay elevated well beyond two hours.

 While we don’t know that much about the long term insulin effect of high-fat foods, it appears that they will keep our insulin levels elevated for longer.
-Because fat is stored more efficiently, you don’t actually need as much insulin to hold it in storage on your bum and belly.
+Because fat is stored more efficiently, you don’t need as much insulin to hold it in storage, on your bum and belly.